Technological convergence: Trends

 Network neutrality is an issue.
 Wu and Lessig set out two reasons for network neutrality: firstly, by removing the risk of future discrimination, it incentivizes people to invest more in the development of broadband applications; secondly, it enables fair competition between applications without network bias.
 The two reasons also coincide with FCC's interest to stimulate investment and enhance innovation in broadband technology and services.
 Despite regulatory efforts of deregulation, privatization, and liberalization, the infrastructure barrier has been a negative factor in achieving effective competition.
 Kim et al. argues that IP dissociates the telephony application from the infrastructure and Internet telephony is at the forefront of such dissociation.
 The neutrality of the network is very important for fair competition.
 As the former FCC Charman Michael Copps put it: "From its inception, the Internet was designed, as those present during the course of its creating will tell you, to prevent government or a corporation or anyone else from controlling it.
 It was designed to defeat discrimination against users, ideas and technologies".
-Because of these reasons, Shin concludes that regulator should make sure to regulate application and infrastructure separately.

 The layered model was first proposed by Solum and Chug, Sicker, and Nakahata.
 Sicker, Warbach and Witt have supported using a layered model to regulate the telecommunications industry with the emergence of convergence services.
 Many researchers have different layered approach, but they all agree that the emergence of convergent technology will create challenges and ambiguities for regulations.
 The key point of the layered model is that it reflects the reality of network architecture, and current business model.
 The layered model consists of: